“Some people are so rich they forget what it means to live with so little…”

-When I saw L’Enfant (The Child) at the Alliance Française de Singapour back in 2005; I was a young adult in her early twenties with the intellectual capital and moral patience of a fish.
+When I saw L’Enfant (The Child) at the Alliance Française de Singapour years ago; I was a young adult in her early twenties with the intellectual capital and moral patience of a fish.
 Coming out of my first experience with the Dardennes, my opinion towards main character Bruno, was straight forward and quite simply, disapproving — what kind of person sells his own newborn child for a meagre sum of money?
 I left the small theatre with obvious answers and a snap conclusion, partially dissatisfied and disappointed with the film’s ridiculous premise.

 Nearly a decade has passed and now having watched Two Days, One Night; I find myself weighing all variables in the complex social totality embodied by one simple observation: “Some people are so rich they don’t know what it means to live with so little…” I no longer believe in moral absolutes with the reckless naiveté of a youth.
 What an honest, complex and thought provoking film.
 How wide-ranging and realistic.